Column: American dignitaries shun the Olympics. And the sponsors? - ExBulletin

 In a statement, the IOC expressed its relief that the participation of (American) athletes is beyond politics and we welcome that.
 He also called the decision to remove American dignitaries as a purely political decision for each government, which the IOC, in its political neutrality, fully respects.

 Please.
 Witness the political laundering that IOC President Thomas Bach and his Lieutenant Dick Pound attempted two weeks ago when the issue of Peng’s well-being rocked the sports world.
-They claimed that the IOC experts (who were not named) unanimously concluded based on a video call with Peng (which was not made public) that she was fine. “
+They claimed that IOC experts (who have not been named) unanimously concluded on the basis of a video call with Peng (which has not been made public) that she is fine.

 The NBA notably backed down in a 2019 showdown with Chinese officials after then-Houston Rockets general manager Daryl Morey tweeted in favor of protesters in Hong Kong.
 Sponsors, TV channels, and streaming services have been ditching NBA games there for months; the league estimated that the fallout from Moreys’ tweet cost it $ 400 million.